Parrot-Developers/libaudio-decode/README.md

 _libpomp_ documentation).
 All API functions must be called from the _pomp_loop_ thread.
 All callback functions (frame_output, flush or stop) are called from the _pomp_loop_ thread.

+## Testing

+The library can be tested using the provided _adec_ command-line tool which takes as input an AAC-encoded file and can optionally output a raw WAV file.

+To build the tool, enable _adec_ in the Alchemy build configuration.

+For a list of available options, run

+    $ adec -h